Design Thinking is Taking the World by Storm

-What began at Stanford University a half century ago as a way to merge art, science, and business, has turned into one of the most well-recognized methodologies for innovation.
+A movement that began at Stanford University a half century ago as a way to merge art, science, and business, has today turned into one of the most well-recognized methodologies for innovation.

 Design thinking is practical, human-centered, and prototype-driven.
 It helps teams of diverse people tackle fuzzy, ill-defined challenges in creative ways.
 These challenges can come in many shapes and sizes, for example, the development of new products, services, and experiences; the design of business models; or the structuring of organizational systems.